ice-nine-as/hellox-client/README.md

 See `documentation/new-developers.md`.

+## Project structure

+The project is served through `Express`, it is written in `Typescript` and `React` (with `JSX`), and it uses `Webpack` and `Babel` to bundle and transpile code such that it can run on all recent (>2013) devices with Javascript capabilities.
+The `universal-react-component` package, and several other packages from the `universal-react` ecosystem, are used to take simultaneous advantage of code-splitting (reducing the time, process, and space expenditures associated with each request) and server-side rendering (enabling the app to work more natively on phones as a progressive web app, and ensuring that semantic content is loaded and read by web crawlers for SEO purposes).

+## Adding new webpages to the project

+See `documentation/adding-new-pages.md`.

+## Updating the webserver

+See `documentation/updating-the-webserver.md`.

-## E-mail
+## External integrations

+[Blubrry](https://www.blubrry.com/) is used to host each podcast episode.
+These podcasts are syndicated by multiple other podcast networks, including Apple Podcasts, Android Podcasts, and SoundCloud.

 Amazon SES is used to send copies of users' generated and edited stories to them.
 The credentials for this are AWS credentials, *not* SMTP credentials, and the `node-ses` package is used to simplify querying the SES endpoints.
+These credentials must be included in `server/credentials/email-credentials.json`.
+In production, these are stored in `/etc/hellox-credentials/` and volumed into `/etc/hellox-client/server/credentials/` with the Docker runtime voluming argument, `-v`.
 Critical note: while the server for the web client is located in Frankfurt, SES is not available in that zone.
 It is instead located in the closest European zone in Ireland.
-These credentials must be included in `server/credentials/email-credentials.json`.
-In production, these are stored in `/etc/hellox-credentials/` and volumed into `/etc/hellox-client/server/credentials/` with the Docker runtime voluming argument, `-v`.

-Formspree is used for simple contact form e-mails.

-## Google Drive integration

 As designed by the client, a Google Sheet is used to contain all the submitted user-generated stories.
 The `googleapis` package is used to automate this process, and the necessary credentials are stored within the running container in the `server/credentials/google-sheets-credentials.json` directory.
 Like the e-mail credentials, these are volumed into the Docker container at runtime from `/etc/hellox-credentials/`.

-## Updating the server

-See `documentation/updating-the-webserver.md`.
+[Formspree](https://formspree.io/) is used for simple contact form e-mails.

+[Speakpipe](https://speakpipe.com) is used for simple voice memos.

 ## Continuous Integration